Dan Ellis (ice hockey): Personal life

 Ellis was born in Saskatoon, Saskatchewan, but was raised in Orangeville, Ontario.
 He moved to Nebraska when his college career began and resides during the offseason in Omaha.
 Ellis is a devout Christian and displays a cross at the back of his mask.
-He is married and has two children.
+He is divorced and has two children.
+He is currently in a relationship with Nora Toma, a physician from metro-Detroit.